 If you’re a growing business hitting platform limitations, or an enterprise tired of vendor lock-in, headless deserves serious consideration.
 If you’re a startup validating product-market fit, stick with traditional platforms until you outgrow them.

 These aren’t dealbreakers, but they’re real costs that surprise businesses.
-Budget for training, documentation, and potentially more DevOps resources than you’d need with a traditional platform.
+Budget for training, documentation, and possibly more DevOps resources than you’d need with a traditional platform.

 Theory is nice, but how are businesses actually using headless commerce?
 The patterns vary widely based on business needs, but a few common approaches have emerged.